bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 guest before exeuction.
 Because another `KillSwitch` must have fired for there to be a race, one of the two will acquire `terminable` and actually update `execution_domain`, while the other simply exits.

+### `D -> E` timeout - Timeout when cancelled guest is run

+A timeout while observing a cancelled guest will have no effect - a timeout must have occurred already, so the `KillSwitch` that fired will not acquire `terminable`, and will return without ceremony.

+### `C -> B` timeout - Timeout when hostcall returns to guest

+The case of a timeout while exiting from a hostcall is very similar to timeouts while entering a hostcall.
+Either the `KillSwitch` sees a guest in `Domain::Guest`, prohibits a state change, and signals the guest, or `KillSwitch` sees a guest in `Domain::Hostcall` and updates the guest to `Domain::Terminated`.
+In the latter case, the guest will be free to run when the `KillSwitch` returns, at which point it will have the same behavior as observing a timeout in any hostcall.

+### `C -> E` timeout - Timeout during hostcall terminating instance

+The `KillSwitch` that fires acquires `terminable` and then attempts to acquire a lock on `execution_domain`.
+The `KillSwitch` will see `Domain::Hostcall`, and will update to `Domain::Terminated`.
+The shared `KillState` will be not used by `lucet_runtime` again in the future, because after returning to the host it will be replaced by a new `KillState`.

+### `C -> E` timeout - Timeout during hostcall observing timeout

+A timeout while a hostcall is observing an earlier timeout will have no effect
+- a timeout must have occurred already, so the `KillSwitch` that fired will not acquire `terminable`, and will return without ceremony.

 ### `B -> C` timeout - Timeout when guest makes a hostcall